unfinite/Zeam/README.md

 Setup
 ===============

-To set it up, just download the source (``core.php``) and place it anywhere, preferably the root.
+To set it up, just download the source and place it anywhere, preferably the root.
-Create a folder on your server called modules, and another one called Zeam.
 Then, you can develop and extend it.

 Extend